MyCCRI Error Messages

 - click Windows Update.

 Make sure that your browser is one of the recommended versions .
-If it is not a browser issue, please call the IT Service Desk at 825-1112.
+If it is not a browser issue, please call the IT Help Desk at 825-1112.

 A common example of this type of malicious program is “Internet Optimizer”.
 This program will redirect you to its own website when you attempt to access the Internet.

-The Service Desk recommends all users install preventative measures against spyware, adware, parasites and viruses.
+The Help Desk recommends all users install preventative measures against spyware, adware, parasites and viruses.
 These programs can essentially hijack your browser to other websites.

 To Prevent Infection: